Discovering Distinctive "Semantics" in Super-Resolution Networks: Introduction

 \section{Introduction}

-The emergence of deep convolutional neural network (CNN) has given birth to a large number of new solutions to low-level vision tasks \cite{srcnn,ranksrgan,dncnn}.
+The emergence of deep convolutional neural network (CNN) has given birth to a large number of new solutions to low-level vision tasks \citep{srcnn,dncnn}.
 Among these progresses, image super-resolution (SR) has enjoyed a great performance leap.
-Compared with traditional methods (e.g., interpolation \cite{keys1981cubic} and sparse coding\cite{yang2008image,yang2010image}), SR networks are able to produce more visually pleasing results with improved efficiency.
+Compared with traditional methods (e.g., interpolation \citep{keys1981cubic} and sparse coding\citep{yang2008image}), SR networks can achieve better performance with improved efficiency.

 However, even if we have benefited a lot from the powerful CNNs, we have little knowledge about what happens in SR networks and what on earth distinguishes them from traditional approaches.
 Does the performance gain merely come from more complex mapping functions?
 Or is there anything different inside SR networks, like classification networks with discriminative capability?
-On the other hand, as a classic regression task, SR is expected to perform a continuous mapping from LR to HR images.
+On the other hand, as a classic regression task, SR is expected to perform a continuous mapping from low-resolution (LR) to high-resolution (HR) images.
 It is generally a local operation without the consideration of global context.
 But with the introduction of GAN-based models \cite{srgan, esrgan}, more delicate SR textures can be generated.
 It seems that the network has learned some kind of semantic, which is beyond our common perception for regression tasks.

 Then, we may raise the question: are there any ``semantics'' in SR networks?
 If yes, do these semantics have different definitions from those in classification networks?
-Existing literatures cannot answer these questions, as there is little research on interpreting low-level vision deep models.
-Nevertheless, to discover the semantics in SR networks is of great importance. \emph{It can not only help us further understand the underlying working mechanisms, but also guide us to design better networks and evaluation algorithms.}
+Existing literature cannot answer these questions, as there is little research on interpreting low-level vision deep models.
+Nevertheless, discovering the semantics in SR networks is of great importance.
+It can not only help us further understand the underlying working mechanisms, but also guide us to design better networks and evaluation algorithms.

+In this study, we give affirmative answers to the above questions by unfolding the semantics hidden in super-resolution networks.
+Specifically, different from the artificially predefined semantics associated with object classes in high-level vision, semantics in SR networks are distinct in terms of \emph{\textbf{image degradation}} instead of image content.
+Accordingly, we name such semantics as deep degradation representations (DDR).
+More interestingly, such degradation-related semantics are spontaneously existing without any predefined labels.
+We reveal that \textbf{a well-trained deep SR network is naturally a good descriptor of degradation information.}